 Interacting with industry experts is one way to do so.
 With this in mind, we asked one of our top data scientist, Mr. Rohan Rao, to do an interview with us and an AMA with participants of “The Ultimate Student Hunt”.
 Rohan not only agreed to give his time, but also made sure he answered all the questions by spending extra time with the participants of the hackathon.

 For those of you who don’t know Rohan, he completed his Post-Graduation in Applied Statistics from IIT-Bombay and is deeply passionate about machine learning & numbers.
-He is currently ranked 4th on Analytics Vidhya and 105th on Kaggle (at time of publishing this interview).
+He is currently ranked 1st on Analytics Vidhya and 131st on Kaggle (Updated in September 2017).

 Rohan is also a high achiever in the world of Sudoku and Puzzles.
 He is a 4-time winner of National Sudoku Championship, 4-time winner of National Puzzle Championship and 3-time winner of the prestigious Times National Sudoku Championship.
 He spends his free time reading and discussing about latest developments in the data science industry on his blog.